-New fixed panels introduced after the AmpliSeq.com 3.0 release also follow this format.
+New fixed panels introduced for AmpliSeq.com 3.0 and later also follow this format.
 Other panels, and all panels from previous releases, do not use this format.

 The Extended BED Detail format contains two additional fields (at the end of each line):